vizio360/coffee-sweetener/README.md

 ```

 # Class Injection Points
-It is possible, from within a class, to specify a list of dependencies which the Injector will try to satisfy when creating new instance of the class.
+It is possible, from within a class, to specify a list of dependencies which the Injector will try to satisfy when creating new instances of the class.

 ```coffeescript
 # assuming Wheels and Engine have already been mapped in the Injector